-IMPORTANT NOTES - PLEASE READ BEFORE DOWNLOADING: These files are experimental.
-To the best of my knowledge, they will work if you follow the instruction.
-I'm not sure exactly which game features (e.g., inventory, upgrades, collectibles, challenges, achievements, etc.) are stored in the save file, which in the profile, etc. If you download one of my saves, you should have every item and upgrade I've found/unlocked up to that point.
-Some achievements may unlock, though I can't guarantee they all will.
+IMPORTANT NOTES - PLEASE READ BEFORE DOWNLOADING: These files are offered without guarantee.
+To the best of my knowledge, they will work if you follow the instructions.
+I'm not sure exactly which game features (e.g., inventory, upgrades, collectibles, challenges, achievements, DLC progress, etc.) are stored in the save file, which in the profile, etc. If you download one of my saves, you should have every item and upgrade I've found/unlocked in the main game up to that point.
+Some achievements may unlock, but I can't guarantee they all will.

 Tombraiders.net is not responsible for anything that happens to your computer as a result of downloading files or following advice given on this site or any linked site.
 I recommend taking the same precautions you would with any file you download from the Internet, including scanning the file with an anti-virus program, backing up your existing files before installing new ones, and following the instructions below, especially if you are unfamiliar with this process.